-Heat is added to the air in the combustion chamber by burning the fuel and increases the air temperature.
+Heat is added to the air in the combustion chamber by burning the fuel and increasing the air temperature.
 The heated gases coming out of the combustion chamber are then passed to the turbine where it expands doing the mechanical work.

-Part of the generated power by the turbine is utilized in driving the compressor and other accessories and the remaining are used for power generation.
-Since ambient air enters into the compressor and gases coming out of the turbine are exhausted into the atmosphere, the working medium must be replaced continuously.
+Part of the generated power by the turbine is utilized in driving the compressor and other accessories and the remaining is used for power generation.
+Since ambient air enters the compressor and gases coming out of the turbine are exhausted into the atmosphere, the working medium must be replaced continuously.

 This type of cycle is known as an open cycle gas turbine power plant and it is mainly used in the majority of gas turbine power plants as it has many inherent advantages.

 Advantages of Open Cycle Gas Turbine Power Plant

 Following are the advantages of an open cycle gas turbine power plant:

 - Once the turbine started, it will accelerate from cold start to full load without warm-up time.